MunMunMiao/cache-killer/README.md

 # Cache Killer Switch

-A Chrome Manifest V3 extension that clears **disk cache** on navigation using `chrome.browsingData.remove`, giving you a single global toggle equivalent to DevTools “Disable cache” without modifying request/response headers.
+A Chrome Manifest V3 extension that disables cache by rewriting request/response headers via `declarativeNetRequest`.
+One global toggle, no extra config.

 ## Features
-- Global toggle: when enabled, every HTTP/HTTPS navigation clears the destination site's disk cache.
+- Global toggle: when enabled, all HTTP/HTTPS requests carry no-cache headers; responses are also forced `no-store`.
-- Lightweight popup: one switch, no extra configuration pages.
+- Minimal popup: single switch, optional refresh button.

 ## How it works
-- Listens to `webNavigation.onBeforeNavigate`; if the global toggle is on, it runs `chrome.browsingData.remove({ origins: ["https://host", "http://host"] }, { cache: true })` to wipe that host's cache.
-The same host is cleared at most once every 3 seconds to limit overhead.
+- Adds a DNR dynamic rule (id=1) when enabled, removing it when disabled.
-- When turning the toggle on, it first clears all cache once.
+- Rule sets `Cache-Control: no-cache, no-store, must-revalidate`, `Pragma: no-cache`, `Expires: 0` on both request and response for all resource types.
-- Does not touch headers and stays compatible with other network-rule extensions.
+- Because headers are rewritten, effect is immediate—no need等待清理磁盘缓存。

 ## Structure
-- `manifest.json` — MV3 config and permissions (`browsingData`, `webNavigation`, `storage`, `<all_urls>`).
+- `manifest.json` — MV3 config and permissions (`declarativeNetRequest`, `storage`, `<all_urls>`).
-- `background.js` — global state storage plus navigation hook and cache clearing logic.
+- `background.js` — stores toggle state and syncs the DNR rule.
-- `popup.html/css/js` — popup UI with the single global switch.
+- `popup.html/css/js` — popup UI with the global switch and refresh helper.
-- `assets/icon-*.png` — 16/32/48/128 icons.
+- `assets/icon-*.png` — icons 16/32/48/128.

 ## Install for development
 1. Open Chrome `chrome://extensions/`.